A while back I gave guitar lessons to a blind person via webcam.

 Looking at guitar music all the time might make you blind to the rich amount of information conveyed in the score.
 Pay attention to and shape each voice.
 Play each one separately, sing each one, and listen carefully.

-Texture refers to the relative thickness or thinness of the music.
+Texture refers to the relative thickness or thinness of the music as well as the resulting sound.
 Another way to think of it is how much black in is on the page.
 The Giuliani piece above has what sort of falls into the middle of the texture realm of the guitar.
 Compare that to this example from a Coste piece.

 That’s a lot of black ink — it has a thick texture.